NewcastleRSE/rse-team-website/frances-turner.md

           initial results

 ---
-Dr. Frances Hutchings has worked as a Research Software Engineer for the Digital Institute since June 2019.
+Dr. Frances Turner (née Hutchings) has worked as a Research Software Engineer for the Digital Institute since June 2019.
 She first joined Newcastle University in 2013 to study for a Masters in Neuroinformatics, which led to a PhD and then RA positions based in the School of Computing with a focus on applying computational solutions to neuroscience questions.

 During her tenure as a Research Software Engineer Frances has qualified as a Software Carpentries Instructor and has been able to develop computational solutions to a wide variety of projects from across all three faculties, picking up skills in machine learning, data science and user interface design.